EelcoV/RasterTool/doc/styleguide.md

 * No space before colons, and a single space after a colon.
 * Use single quotes for all strings, except for English/translated strings that will be visible to the user (e.g. any strings inside `_("...")`).
 * Opening brace on the same line as the statement that starts the block.
 Closing brace at the same indent as that statement.
-* Avoid use of falsy/thruthy conditions, as it leads to bugs.
-Do not use `if (!id) ...` but use `if (id==null) ...` instead.
-There is no `eslint` rule for this, unfortunately.
-We have seen many bugs where the variable was not an object reference but an integer with zero as a legitimate value.
 * There is no need for braces inside case-blocks of switch-statements.

 For example, place braces like this: